iptv-org/iptv/README.md

 Internet Protocol television (IPTV) is the delivery of television content over Internet Protocol (IP) networks.

-## Contribution

-Please make sure to read the [Contributing Guide](.github/CONTRIBUTING.md) before sending an issue or making a pull request.

 ## Usage

 To watch IPTV you just need to paste this link `https://iptv-org.github.io/iptv/index.m3u` to any player which supports M3U-playlists.
 You can also use the SFW version of the playlist `https://iptv-org.github.io/iptv/index.sfw.m3u`.